alexlvk96/binary-leds/README.md

 # binary-leds
-Using LEDs to represent binary bits.
+Using LEDs to physicaly represent binary bits.